Kumar0408/Scene-classification-and-GradCAM/README.md

 # explainableAI

-Coursera project
-Classification of scene images using CNN and interpreting the results using Gradient-Weighted Class Activation Mapping(Grad-CAM)
+## Coursera project: Classification of scene images using CNN and interpreting the results using Gradient-Weighted Class Activation Mapping(Grad-CAM)
 Framework : Keras-Tensorflow

 - Built the resnet18 from sctratch using residual blocks and convolutional blocks